Types of cleaning products

 Green Seal (Standard GS-37 for industrial and institutional cleaners, and Standard GS-8 for general-purpose, bathroom, glass, and carpet cleaners used for household purposes) and

-- Although green cleaning products can reduce the primary chemical emissions, they may still (even with third-party green certifications) lead to health concerns because of secondary pollutants generated from reactions between indoor ozone and some constituents in the cleaning products such as pinene and limonene.
+- Although green cleaning products can reduce primary chemical emissions, green products may still (even with third-party green certifications) lead to health concerns because of secondary pollutants generated from reactions between indoor ozone and some constituents in the cleaning products such as pinene and limonene.

 Back to the top

-Green California has a dedicated webpage on broad issues related to cleaning products for building maintenance, including environmental and health issues, law and policies, performance, availability, performance, cost, specifications and additional resources and websites.
+Green California has a dedicated webpage on broad issues related to cleaning products for building maintenance, including environmental and health issues, laws and policies, performance, availability, cost, and specifications and additional resources and websites.

 The California Air Resource Board has information on cleaning products and indoor air quality.